 “He who is not with me is against me, and he who does not gather with me scatters.
 And so I tell you, every sin and blasphemy will be forgiven men, but the blasphemy against the Spirit will not be forgiven.
 Anyone who speaks a word against the Son of Man will be forgiven, but anyone who speaks against the Holy Spirit will not be forgiven, either in this age or in the age to come.”
 (Matthew 12:30-32)

 What does 'gather with me' mean?“Gather with me” - from the Greek phrase, συνάγων μετ’ ἐμοῦ - indicates Jesus’ mission is to bring people back home to the Supreme Being.

 The word συνάγων - translated to "gather" - means to "draw together, collect" and "to bring together, assemble."
 It is often used by fishermen - when they fish with nets.

-The Supreme Being wants us to return to Him.
-We were created within a loving relationship with the Supreme Being, but we were given the choice to assume that or reject it.
+The Supreme Being wants us to all return to Him.
+We were each created with an inherent loving relationship with the Supreme Being.
+But we were also given the choice to assume it or reject it.
 This is because love requires freedom.

 As for God, the situation is reciprocal.
-While the Supreme Being will forgive us for offenses against Him (as He does simply by allowing us to return to Him) He will not tolerate offenses made against His loving servant.
+The Supreme Being will forgive us for offenses against Him.
+But He will not tolerate offenses made against His loving messenger.
 Those that blaspheme or ridicule the humble servant of God - one whose life is dedicated to pleasing the Supreme Being - will face God’s wrath.

-This loving wrath is specific to the Supreme Being's anger against those in early Israel who went against the instructions and offended His representatives such as Abraham, Jacob and Moses.
-Those who offended God's representative faced God's anger due to His love for His loving servant.
+This loving wrath is specific to the Supreme Being's anger against those in early Israel who went against the instructions and offended His representatives such as Abraham, Jacob, and Moses.
+Those who offended God's representatives faced God's anger due to His love for His loving servants.

-The safe approach is to avoid blaspheming or otherwise offending the Supreme Being or His servants.
+The safe approach is therefore to avoid blaspheming or otherwise offending the Supreme Being or His messengers.